-VIII.
+VII.
 Equal Opportunity

 - 1. Describe processes to ensure individuals are not discriminated against based on age, disability, sex, race, color or national origin.
-[WIOA Section 188]. - 2.
+[WIOA Section 188] - 2.
 Attach the Local Area's current Equal Opportunity (EO) Complaint Grievance Procedure to address EO requirements [29 CFR Part 37.71].
-Name document: Local Area Name EO Complaint Grievance Procedure 2020. - 3.
+Name document: Local Area Name EO Complaint Grievance Procedure. - 3.
 Describe methods to ensure local Equal Opportunity procedures are updated.

-IX.
+VIII.
 Adult and Dislocated Worker Services

-- 1. Describe the local Workforce Development Board's vision for serving the WIOA eligible Adults and Dislocated Workers to include high level goals, outreach strategies, service delivery and expected outcomes.
-Describe how this vision will improve the employment outcomes for this population. - 2.
-Provide an analysis of the strengths and weaknesses of existing Adult and Dislocated Worker education and training services.
+- 1. Provide an analysis of the strengths and weaknesses of existing Adult and Dislocated Worker education and training services.
 Include how services are provided and the capacity to address the identified education and skill needs of the workforce and the employment needs of employers.
 Describe plans to address any weaknesses identified.
-[WIOA Section 108(b)(1)(D)] - Provide the date and process for the competitive procurement of the Adult and Dislocated Worker Programs that ensures an arm's-length relationship between the Workforce Development Board and service delivery.
+[WIOA Section 108(b)(1)(D)] - 2.
+Provide the date and process for the competitive procurement of the Adult and Dislocated Worker Programs that ensures an arm's-length relationship between the WDB and service delivery.
 Identify any service provider contract extensions.